 We insure patient privacy by full compliance with the Health Insurance Portability and Accountability Act (HIPAA) privacy rule.

 We would like to point out that in case of medical emergency, patients should go directly to the hospital emergency room or call 911.

 MONITOR YOUR HEART ANYWHERE ANYTIME

-	If you buy our home 12-lead ECG monitor (home heart monitor), we love to assist you in understanding your 12-lead ECG recordings for a more efficient use and get maximum benefits.
+If you buy our home 12-lead ECG monitor (home heart monitor, FDA approved), we love to assist you in understanding your 12-lead ECG recordings for a more efficient use and get maximum benefits.
 We also provide at least 3 FREE cardiologist interpretation of your 12-lead ECG recordings.
 We are supported by many cardiologists.
 Access to a handheld 12-lead ECG monitor can increase diagnostic capabilities for early detection of cardiovascular disease.
-With this great one-time investment ($294 with coupon code: ecg80asale), you can record millions of high-quality 12-Lead ECGs at no extra cost.
+With this great one-time investment ($299), you can record millions of high-quality 12-Lead ECGs at no extra cost.

 Our home heart monitor is helpful in determining the cardiac rhythm at the time of symptoms at home.
 Our home heart monitor can be purchased with a prescription from a health care professional.